 Don’t you wish the entire process of moving was just five easy steps?
 Unfortunately, we can’t help you label your boxes, but if you follow these tips, and let your internet service provider know you’re moving in advance, you’ll minimize the chance of service disruptions during your process.
-If you’ve got questions about more moving tips, download our free moving checklist — it’s got everything you need.
+If you’ve got questions about more moving tips, enter your email at the top of the page to download our moving checklist — it’s got everything you need.

 If you’re ready to switch to a high-speed home internet plan with no credit checks, get in touch with EarthLink today at 866-383-3080.
 Current customer?
 Call one of our Moving Experts at 844-921-8141 to get the transfer process started.